Fist of Fury: Plot

 Chen returns and realises that he has caused big trouble.
 His fellow students refuse to hand him over to the Japanese so they make plans to help him escape from Shanghai.
 That night, Chen sees Tian, the cook, and Feng Guishi, the caretaker, talking.
 Chen discovers that Master Huo had actually been poisoned by Tian.
 Chen kills Tian, followed by Feng while trying to determine why they killed Master Huo.
 Chen hangs Tian and Feng's bodies on a lamp post.
 Yuan Li'er finds him hiding near Huo's grave and they share a passionate moment together.

 Meanwhile, Suzuki forces Inspector Lo to arrest Chen, but he eludes them.
 While Suzuki is entertaining his visiting Russian associate Petrov, Chen kills Wu and hangs his body on the lamp post.
 The angry Suzuki heads to the Japanese Consulate and reports Chen, then sends his men to Jingwu School to kill everyone inside.
 That same night, Chen barges into the dojo to take his revenge, killing the students' master, Yoshida, Petrov and Suzuki.
 Chen returns to Jingwu School and finds most from Jingwu School and the Hongkou dojo dead, but a few Jingwu students - among them Yuan, Fan Junxia and Xu - are still alive, as they had also been searching for Chen at the grave site, acting on a tip from Yuan.

 Inspector Lo arrives at Jingwu to arrest Chen, who agrees to surrender himself to Lo to protect his master's legacy.
 Lo tells Chen that he can always trust him since he is Chinese.
 As they exit the school, Chen faces a line of armed Japanese soldiers and Western policemen at the outer gate, all pointing their guns at him.
-Furious, Chen charges the line and makes a flying kick, whereupon the soldiers shoot him.
+Furious, Chen charges the line and makes a flying kick, whereupon the soldiers shoot at him.
 As the shots are heard, the scene freezes while Chen is airborne.